How to Build a Wood Slab Coffee Table (DIY Guide)

 Olive

 The first part of this project begins with sourcing the best wood for the job.
 Now we know the different types of wood suitable for the job, we just need to find them.
-I’ve managed to source a slab of ash wood for this particular project, just because this is what was available to me at the time from a local supplier.
-Here are a few suggestions and where I find most of my wood.
+I’ve managed to source a slab of ash wood for this particular project from a local seller on Facebook Marketplace.
+Here are a few suggestions, and where I find most of my wood.

 Try the local market first.
 I found a seller local to me on FB Marketplace.
 Try searching ‘live edge slabs’ or something similar like ‘oak slabs’ and see what comes up.
 You might need to widen your search radius but you’ll find someone.